chrisbristow/atc872/README.md

 -----------
 1) Download Erlang from http://www.erlang.org/ and install.

-2) Download ATC872 from xxxx and place atc872.erl and web (directory) in the same directory.
+2) Download ATC872 from https://github.com/chrisbristow/atc872 and place atc872.erl and web (directory)
+   in the same directory.

 3) Download Misultin from https://github.com/ostinelli/misultin, compile, and place in a directory alongside atc872.erl and web.